Sycamore. Sick, sick, sycamore.

 Exposed to all yes, but oh! so exposed to one

-Over the road s
+Over the road she'd watch

 Shielded with front room double glaze